LastPass vs. KeePass 2025: Is Local Data Hosting Safer?

 LastPass has 3 plans: Free, Premium, and Families.
 There’s no money-back guarantee, but the Premium and Families plans both come with a 30-day free trial.

-LastPass Free provides a lot of useful features: unlimited password storage, use on unlimited computers or mobile devices (not both), a password generator, password auditing, 50 MB of encrypted storage, one-to-one password sharing, password auto-save and auto-fill, two-factor authentication (2FA), and the LastPass authenticator app.
+LastPass Free comes with unlimited password storage, use on unlimited computers or mobile devices (not both), a password generator, password auditing, 50 MB of encrypted storage, one-to-one password sharing, password auto-save and auto-fill, two-factor authentication (2FA), and the LastPass authenticator app.

 Plans & Pricing — All KeePass’s Features Are Free

-At $2.40 / month, LastPass Premium is a good plan for single users who need advanced features like use on unlimited devices, dark web monitoring, one-to-many password sharing (one item can be shared with up to 30 users), biometric 2FA options, and 1 GB of encrypted storage.
+At $3.00 / month, LastPass Premium adds use on unlimited devices, dark web monitoring, one-to-many password sharing (one item can be shared with up to 30 users), biometric 2FA options, and 1 GB of encrypted storage.

-LastPass Families offers all the features of Premium, but it extends coverage to up to 6 users for just $3.20 / month, making it great value if your entire family needs a password manager.
+LastPass Families offers all the features of Premium, but it extends coverage to up to 6 users for just $4.00 / month.

 KeePass, on the other hand, is a completely free password manager.
 While it’s significantly lacking in features compared to LastPass’s free and premium plans, you can access all the features and plugins that it does have without paying a single penny.